ppy/osu-wiki/wiki/Tournaments/#GO/3/en.md

 4. Each player will `!roll`.
 The highest roll decides the pick and ban order (first to ban will be the last to pick).
 5. In case of a tie, the Tiebreaker will be played.
 Losers in the Winners bracket will go to the Losers bracket.
 6. If any participants experienced a disconnection in the middle of play from Bancho, a rematch of that same map may be played at the referee's discretion.
 The players are given 5 minutes after a disconnection to contact their referee via osu! or Discord before being counted a loss.
 7. Rescheduling is allowed, however we ask of you to contact your opponent by yourself and then send us a proof that both of you are having an aggrement to reschedule.
-You can do so by posting a message on the `#rescheduling` text-channel on [GO Discord server](https://discord.gg/trnFByC) with both you and your opponent acknowledging it.
+You can do so by posting a message on the `#rescheduling` text-channel on [#GO Discord server](https://discord.gg/trnFByC) with both you and your opponent acknowledging it.
 The deadline for rescheduling is on the Thursday 7PM (UTC) of the upcoming week of your match.

 ### Behaviour Rules

 1. Every [osu!
 Rules](/wiki/Rules) applies.
 2. *Toxic* behaviour during matches will be highly reprimanded and may result in an **auto-loss, kick, or blacklist**.
-3. We will not tolerate any ounce of **cheating or attempts to gain an unfair advantage over the other players**.
+3. We will not tolerate any ounce of **cheating or attempts to gain an unfair advantage over the other players.**
-4. Please note that **only** the [\#Game\_Osu](https://www.twitch.tv/gameosu) and [Sardoche's](https://www.twitch.tv/sardoche) Twitch channels are allowed to stream the tournament. **We do not allow restreams** unless given permission and will ask for **takedowns** in case of **unauthorized uploads**.
-Players are allowed to stream their matches.
+4. Please note that **only** the [#Game\_Osu](https://www.twitch.tv/gameosu) and [Sardoche's](https://www.twitch.tv/sardoche) Twitch channels are allowed to stream the tournament. **We do not allow restreams** unless given permission and will ask for **takedowns** in case of **unauthorized uploads.** Players are allowed to stream their matches.

 [flag_AU]: /wiki/shared/flag/AU.gif
 [flag_CA]: /wiki/shared/flag/CA.gif